Your Student Visa responsibilities

 If you complete your course earlier than expected or change to a shorter degree the University will make a report to the Home Office to state that you are no longer a current student.
 If you have studied on your current course for less than 12 months - The Home Office will take action with this information to bring forward the end date of your visa to 2 months after the new course end date.
 You should therefore arrange to leave the UK within 2 months of your course end date OR make a new visa application to remain in the UK within this time.
 If you have studied on your current course for more than 12 months - The Home Office will take action with this information to bring forward the end date of your visa to 4 months after the new course end date.
 Students on courses of longer than 12 months are always granted 4 months on top of the course end date for visa purposes.
 You should therefore arrange to leave the UK within 4 months of your course end date OR make a new visa application to remain in the UK within this time.

-Students returning to their studies after a period of absence due to suspension, return following appeal or repeating will in most circumstances be required to obtain a new Tier 4 visa.
+Students returning to their studies after a period of absence due to suspension, return following appeal or repeating will in most circumstances be required to obtain a new Student Visa.
 Students should contact their School Office to request a CAS and for further advice, contact the International Student Advice team.

-City, University of London has a responsibility to monitor Tier 4 student's attendance.
-The Tier 4 Attendance Monitoring Policy relates to all taught City, University of London programmes where a student is sponsored by City, University of London.
+City, University of London has a responsibility to record the academic engagement of Student Visa holders.
+The Academic Engagement Policy relates to all taught City, University of London programmes where a student is sponsored by City, University of London.
 This includes all UG, PGT and PGR students and those that are studying on a year abroad or who are on work placements.

-Tier 4 Students are monitored on an on-going basis by their School and Student and Academic Services.
-The attendance monitoring process has been designed to ensure that monitoring reflects the cycle of the academic year and student's expected normal contact in order to ensure that any problems can be identified easily and (where required) reported to the Home Office quickly.
+Academic engagement is recorded on an on-going basis by their School as well as Student and Academic Services.
+The academic engagement process has been designed to ensure that records reflects the cycle of the academic year and in order to ensure that any issues or concerns can be quickly and easily identified; and (where required) reported to the Home Office.

-Students are expected to be present at all classes, lectures, seminars or other academic events that are a compulsory part of their programme of formal study at City.
-In addition, Tier 4 students will be expected to demonstrate engagement by ensuring that they have their passport and visa verified at the start of each academic year and that if there are any changes to their visa these are verified in person at the Student Centre promptly.
+Students are expected to engage with their studies (via class register, Moodle, Count Me In card etc) at all classes, lectures, seminars and other academic events that are a compulsory part of their programme.
+In addition, students will be expected to demonstrate engagement by ensuring that they have their passport and visa verified at the start of each academic year.

 1) Students must contact their School in case of the absence,